Deployed: https://floating-refuge-59093.herokuapp.com/

 pip install streamlit

-Now after wrting app.py simply run streamlit run app.py
+Now after wrting app.py simply run streamlit run app.py, check if everything works

 Cool, Now let’s Deploy!